bahtiyartan/troia/docs/74VectorDB.rst

 		STRING MYERROR;

 	CONNAME = 'MyConnection';
-	EID = 'DEVQDRANT';             //this id is defined on SYST51, it does not matter which vector db type is used
+	EID = 'DEVQDRANT';           //this id is defined on SYST51

 	OBJECT:
 		TABLE TARGETTABLE;